 The mobile movement isn’t just for traditional retailers.
 By integrating mobile into insurance claims processing, the process has become 30 percent more efficient.
 Looking ahead to 2015, over 80 percent of insurers plan to be using mobile technologies in claims, customer service and field sales.

-On a lighter side Recession & Depression are not synonyms as use of them are way apart like if you don’t make money in business thats recession and if your neighbour makes money from same business thats depression.
+On a lighter side Recession & Depression are not synonyms as use of them are way apart like if you don’t make money in business thats recession and if your neighbor makes money from same business that’s depression.
 Banks lost out on revenue from mobile transactions as MMS became increasingly popular.